TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

 graphical language, so you can't just pop into a text editor to create a program.
 Instead, you have to use an [online editor][6] to even create a program.
-To make things even more interesting, Piet uses a rotating color palette, where the color of the next instruction depends upon the previous color.
+To make things even more interesting, Piet uses a rotating color palette, where the color of the next instruction depends upon the current instruction.
 Finally, it is a stack-based language, so programming in it is akin to programming an old [Hewlett-Packard calculator][5].
 If you'd like to learn more about the Piet language, see the [Official Site][3].

 Without further ado, let's dive in the implementation!